tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 - Java
 ---

+### JSON serialization in Java

 In Java, it is pretty straight forward to convert Java objects (POJO) to JSON using [Jackson library](https://github.com/FasterXML/jackson).
+The following code will convert an example POJO to JSON:

 ``` java Example POJO
 public class Config {